Section 33 - Document affecting personal privacy

 - The likelihood a third party will not consent to disclosure of information or a document.

-- If a third party would be reasonably unlikely to consent to the release of information under any circumstances, an agency may decide that consultation is not practicable.
-For example, the third party is a victim of crime, and the applicant is the perpetrator.197
+- If a third party would be reasonably unlikely to consent to the release of information under any circumstances, and the agency is sure that access will not be provided, an agency may decide that consultation is not practicable.
+For example, the third party is a victim of crime, and the applicant is the perpetrator.201

 - The age of the information or document.

 - If the information or a document is historical or no longer current, an agency may decide that consultation is not practicable.
-Particularly where the contact details for a third party are no longer current or the agency could not easily find them.
+Particularly where the contact details for a third party are no longer current or the agency could not easily find them in a timely way.
 Where any sensitivity about information or a document has diminished due to the passage of time, an agency may decide that consultation is not practicable given the reasonable likelihood that a third party would consent or not object to the disclosure of their name.

 - For example, building plans from 20 years ago contain a third party’s name, as the author of the plans.
 The building has since been demolished.
 There is no sensitivity about the information in the document and the third party’s name appears in the document in a professional capacity.
 It is reasonably likely the third party would not object to disclosure of their name.